Mairaaj14/code-drills/JS-constructors/03-brain-water-jars/README.md

     2. An empty 5 cup capacity jar
     3. An empty 3 cup capacity jar

-* You can only pour water from one jar into another until the jar you're pouring water into is full or the jar your pouring from is empty
+* You can only pour water from one jar into another until the jar you're pouring watnto is full or the jar your pouring from is empty

 * You cannot pour the water from jars anywhere except into another jar